leonlinsx/minimal-mistakes/_posts/2020-01-25-dan-wang-china.md

 Largely agree, and think this will take quite some time.

 Overall, I agree broadly with the short term pessimism, long term optimism view of China.
 China has gotten good at the manufacturing process and the consumer app layer, but has lagged behind in actual hardware innovation.
-Even outside of tech, however broady defined, it still faces debt, social pressure, and demographic concerns, just to name a few.
+Even outside of tech, however broadly defined, it still faces debt, social pressure, and demographic concerns, just to name a few.
 None of these are simple issues to solve.
 It might seem slightly hand-wavy to say they'll figure something out, but I think they will out of necessity.
 When the alternative is untenable, you tend to find a way.

 **Footnotes**